dhcai21/VReassort/README.md

 ## Input
 Please modify the input file `input_file/input_seq.csv` to indicate the segment names and the paths to the segment sequences.

+If you want to use built trees from other tools (e.g., IQ-Tree2) as input, please use the input file `input_file/input_tree.csv` and use `--type tree` in the command.

 `Example`

 | segment | path                  |